Incendies: Plot

+While Nawal is at university in Daresh a few years later, civil war and war crimes break out, with Nawal opposing the war on human rights grounds.
+Her son's orphanage is destroyed by a Muslim militant, Chamseddine, who converts her son into an Islamic child soldier.
+Nawal leaves Daresh to try to find her son and boards a bus full of Muslim refugees.
+Christian Nationalists shoot the driver and fire into the bus full of passengers, only missing Nawal and a mother with her daughter.
+As the Nationalists prepare to set the bus on fire, the survivors try to escape towards the back of the bus.
+Nawal shows her crucifix and tells the Nationalists that she is Christian.
+She attempts to save the girl by claiming her as her own, but the girl runs towards the burning bus, calling for her mother, and is shot dead.
+Nawal finds her way back to town and joins the Muslim fighters.
+She tutors the son of a nationalist leader, eventually earning enough trust to smuggle in a gun to shoot the leader.
+She is imprisoned in Kfar Ryat and sings through the screams of other prisoners, earning her the nickname "The Woman Who Sings".
+To attempt to break her, she is raped by torturer Abou Tarek who leaves her saying, "Sing now".
+She consequently gives birth to the twins.

-After travelling to her mother's native country, Jeanne gradually uncovers this past, and persuades Simon to join her.
-With help from Lebel, they learn their brother's name is Nihad of May and track down Chamseddine.
-Simon meets with him personally, and he reveals the war-mad Nihad was captured by the nationalists, turned by them, trained as a torturer, and then sent to Kfar Ryat, where he took the name Abou Tarek, making him both the twins' half-brother and father; as such, both letters are addressed to the same person.
+After traveling to her mother's native country, Jeanne gradually uncovers this past and persuades Simon to join her.
+With help from Lebel, they learn their brother's name is Nihad of May (the month he was born in) and track down Chamseddine.
+Simon meets with him, and he reveals the war-mad Nihad was captured by the nationalists, turned by them, trained as a torturer, and then sent to Kfar Ryat, where he took the name Abou Tarek, making him both the twins' maternal half-brother and father; as such, both letters are addressed to the same person.
 Like Nawal, Nihad's superiors gave him a new life in Canada after the war.
-By chance, Nawal encountered him at a Canadian swimming pool, and saw both the tattoo and his face.
-The shock of learning the truth caused Nawal to suffer a stroke which led to her decline and untimely death at age sixty.
+By chance, Nawal encountered him at a Canadian swimming pool and saw both the tattoo (proving him as her son) and his face (proving him as her rapist).
+The shock of learning the truth caused Nawal to suffer a stroke, which led to her decline and untimely death at age 60.

 The twins find Nihad in Canada and deliver Nawal's letters to him.
 He opens both of them; the first letter addresses him as the twins' father, the rapist, and is filled with contempt.
-The second letter addresses him as the twins' brother, and is instead written with caring words, saying that he, as Nawal's son, is deserving of love.
+The second letter addresses him as the twins' brother and is instead written with caring words, saying that he, as Nawal's son, is deserving of love.
+Horrified at the truth, Nihad tries to chase after the twins, but they are gone.

 Nawal gets her gravestone.
-Some time later, Nihad visits it.
+Sometime later, Nihad visits it.